dwarvesf/playground/_memo/slice-and-array-in-golang.md

 ---

 ### Array
+**TL;DR:**
+The different between array in Go and C:

+* Arrays are values.
+Assigning one array to another copies all the elements.
+* In particular, if you pass an array to a function, it will receive a copy of the array, not a pointer to it.
+* The size of an array is part of its type.
+The types [4]int and [5]int are distinct.

 In Go language, the terminology `Array` has a bit different from another language like C, JS, ...
 In Go, the `array has a fixed length and type `Take a look of array implementation in Go.

 ![](assets/slice-and-array-in-golang_a650b13e6028a391f8acdc858b08c372_md5.webp)